FrankTub/Figure8/README.md

     `python run.py`

 ## Project motivation
 For the second term of the nanodegree [become a data scientist](https://eu.udacity.com/course/data-scientist-nanodegree--nd025) of [Udacity](https://eu.udacity.com/) I got involved in this project.
-I was particular interested in trying new machine learning algorithms to help [Figure Eight](https://www.figure-eight.com/).
+I was particular interested in trying new machine learning algorithms to help [Figure Eight](https://www.figure-eight.com/) detect what messages are actually need attention during the event of a disaster.

 ## File descriptions